A levels: AAA including French and excluding general studies and critical thinking

-You may only sit the LNAT once each admissions cycle - if you sit it twice in the same cycle, your second result will be void.
-If you decide to reapply in the following year, you must sit the exam again in the next admissions cycle as LNAT results cannot be carried forward from one year to the next.
+You may only sit the LNAT once in each admissions cycle.
+If you sit it twice in the same cycle, your second result will be void.
+If you decide to reapply in the following year, you must sit the test again in the next admissions cycle as LNAT results cannot be carried forward from one year to the next.

 What are the key exam dates?